jliagouris/openshift-logs/chameleon-cloud-migration/Readme.md

 cd ./openshift-logs/chameleon-cloud-migration
 ```

-3. Copy the `clouds.yaml` file downloaded previously into the current directory.
+1. Copy the `clouds.yaml` file downloaded previously into the `playbooks` sub-directory in the `chameleon-cloud-migration` directory.

-4. Run the `k8s-deployment.yml` playbook present in the playbooks directory.
+2. Run the `k8s-deployment.yml` playbook present in the playbooks directory.
 ```
 ansible-playbook playbooks/k8s-deployment.yml --ask-become-pass
 ```